 Henwoods Arcade

 Henwoods first brick & iron building opened for business on Market Square in 1893.
 Henwoods Arcade, situated right behind the Henwood building was built in 1903.
 It extended from Pritchard Street to President Street and was for many years a fine shopping area.
-The building was demolished in 1941 and replaced by Henwood House, a two and a half storey building designed by Reid, Martin & partners.
+The building was demolished in 1941 and replaced by Henwood House, a two-and-a-half-storey building designed by Reid, Martin & partners.
 In the early 1990s, Henwood House, along with all the other buildings on the block, (excluding the Barbican building) were demolished.
 Today, the only Barbican stands surrounded by a city block of flat tar car parks.

 Royal Arcade